gjbex/Fortran-MOOC/source_code/linked_list/linked_real_list_error_handling/README.md

 # Linked list of real numbers

 This is an implementation of a single linked list containing real numbers.
-Note that the implementation is very fragile on purpose.
 Here, error handling has been added.

 ## What is it?